Last Updated on

 However, this affordable Takamine guitar is finally in your budget range.
-Yes, you read that right – a Takamine in your budget range.
+Yes, you read that right – a Takamine in your budget range of under $500.
 There are a few compromises in quality that allows a variety of players to finally own a Tak, but it had to happen, and that too played a part in the ranking system.

 But, with a solid spruce top, the Takamine TP-4TD preamp system, and the soft Venetian-style cutaway makes for an awesome playing experience.
 If you know anything about Takamine electronics, you know you won’t ever expect problems.
 It’s a Tak, an affordable Tak at that!Read Full Review

 Expect a little more in quality and reputation when you spend in and around 500 bucks for a guitar.
 In this price range, you’ll see more and more brand names, solid wood tops, and better electronics.
 What you shouldn’t see is quality control issues when it comes to dropping more than a few hundred bucks.
 So, here’s the do’s and don’ts of what to look and what to avoid.

 - Tone woods: Solid tops are expected in this higher end of the budget.
 Laminate back and sides are the norm.

 - Quality: There should be no complaints about quality in this price range.
 However, there might always be some evidence of a quality control complaint, but if it’s not the trend, you’re good to go.